 Away from aviation he served on the council of the British Schools Exploring Society (now British Exploring) for a number of years before becoming its chairman for ten years.
 He is now a Patron of the Society.

-Over the past twenty years, he has become an established author and lecturer on RAF history with twelve books and over 250 articles to his name.
-For the past fourteen years he has been the aviation obituary writer for the Daily Telegraph and has written over 500 obituaries.
+Over the past twenty years, he has become an established author and lecturer on RAF history with twelve books and over 300 articles to his name.
+For the past fifteen years he has been the aviation obituary writer for the Daily Telegraph and has written over 600 obituaries.
 He has also been a consultant editor at the National Archives.

 He is currently the national President of the Orders and Medal Research Society, a Vice President of the Yorkshire Air Museum and of the Buccaneer Aircrew Association having served as the Chairman for twenty-two years.
 He serves on the committee of the RAF Historical Society and is the Archivist of the Aircrew Association.